w3f-grants-archive/ocw-ebics/docs/example.md

 ## Bob does a "cash-out" - off-ramp

-Charly now has 5 pEUROs.
-He is able to burn his pEUROs, thus triggering an off-ramp event.
+Charly now has 5 pEURO.
+He is able to burn his pEURO, thus triggering an off-ramp event.
 He connects his wallet to Alice NFT platform and hits the "burn" button, select 5 pEURO as amount.
 Following happens: